 (2) Before the first appointments are made under subsection (1) to the offices of the directors and thereafter whenever it is necessary to fill a vacancy which has occurred, or is about to occur, in the office of a director, the Minister shall nominate one or more persons, as the case requires, and may in so doing seek and act on the advice of the Department.

+(2a) The Minister is to make the nominations so that the Board has —

+(a) at least one director who has recent or current experience in the petroleum industry;

+(b) at least one director who has recent or current experience in the minerals industry; and

+(c) at least one director who has recent or current experience in the research sector.

 (3) A person may be appointed to the office of director for such period not exceeding 4 years as is specified in the instrument of his appointment and, subject to this Act, a person so appointed is eligible for reappointment.

+(3a) A person appointed to the office of director after February 2002 cannot hold office for more than 10 consecutive years.

 (4) A director may resign his office by writing signed by him and delivered to the Minister.

 (5) If a director —